vdaas/vald/docs/overview/component/lb-gateway.md

 - Pass and load balancing requests to other Vald components
 - Control processing with timeout setting
-- Aggregate search results from each Vald Agent and rerank searching result
+- Aggregate search results from each Vald Agent
+- Sort and combine into one search result

 The next chapter shows the main features.